bernd-clemenz/pmon/README.md

     python setup.py install

-After installation it can be executed with the command
+After installation it can be executed with the command:

     python -m pmon [--conf=full-config-file-name] [--server=(True|False)] [--nomail=(True|False)]